mattborja/sig3/docs/key-research.md

 ```

 #### Fingerprint Corroboration
-Noting the discovery of release signing keys has only been built on a singular chain of trust to this point (`SEA+PKI+OSS`), additional research is preferred to being corroborating evidence with other external sources.
+Noting the discovery of release signing keys has only been built on a singular chain of trust to this point (`SEA+PKI+OSS`), additional research is preferred to begin corroborating evidence with other external sources.

 Additional sources include, but are not limited to:
 - Forums